Ciudad Vieja, Montevideo

-Ciudad Vieja (/es/, Old Town) is a barrio (neighbourhood or district) of Montevideo, Uruguay.
-Located in a peninsula at the mouth of the Bay of Montevideo, it is the city's historic district.
-It was founded in 1724 as a walled city by the Spanish Empire.
-Following Uruguay’s independence, it became a district of the expanding city, which quickly grew beyond the original fortress, later dismantled.
+Ciudad Vieja (/es/, Old City) is a barrio (neighbourhood or district) in Montevideo, the capital of Uruguay.
+Located in a peninsula at the entrance of the natural port of Montevideo it was founded in 1724 as a walled city by the Spanish Empire.
+After the independence of Uruguay the city rapidly grew outwards and the Ciudad Vieja remained as one of its central neighbourhoods.

-As one of the city's central districts, it forms part of its central business district alongside Centro and Cordón.
-It serves as a key office district, housing several commercial banks and other financial institutions, government buildings, as well as museums, cultural venues, theaters and art galleries.
-The district also features a high concentration of Art Deco, Art Nouveau, and Neoclassical buildings.
+Alongside Centro, it functions as one of the city’s main office districts, housing numerous commercial banks, financial institutions, government buildings, as well as museums, cultural venues, theaters, and art galleries.
+The area is characterized by a notable concentration of Art Deco, Art Nouveau, and Neoclassical architecture, and constitutes one of the country’s main tourist attractions due to its historical significance.